This is a guide for journalism students making their first visits to law courts in England and Wales. It does not deal with all kinds of court.

 Don’t publish: DO NOT PUT YOUR COURT REPORTS ONLINE, EVEN JUST ON A BLOG.
 Lets say that again:

-Journalism students at Coventry University are discouraged from publishing court reports on the internet, because of the risk of committing contempt of court, or breaching a reporting restriction.
+Journalism students at Coventry University are very strongly discouraged from publishing court reports on the internet, because of the risk of committing contempt of court, or breaching a reporting restriction.
 Journalism staff cannot be expected to spot serious legal errors if they were not in court themselves.
 Additionally, students are warned they cannot rely on facts taken from court reports in other media, including the BBC – even though errors are very rare.

 On news days, students should not run court stories lifted from other media, including the BBC, although a lecturer may decide a very limited report is allowable when, say, sentence is passed and there is no risk of prejudice to a trial.
 In the case of police report of arrests, advice MUST be sought from staff before publishing.